 How the Learjet 45XR fits into the Learjet 40/45 story

-Learjet 45XR is the representative branch of the Learjet 40 / 45 family, capturing the improved branch most often seen in present-day operation.
+Learjet 45XR is an in-service member of the Learjet 40 / 45 family, known for the improved branch most often seen in present-day operation.

 Service entry